radiantearth/stac-spec/extensions/sat/README.md

 ## Extensions

 The [extensions page](../README.md) gives an overview about related extensions.
+Of particular relevance to sat data:

+* the [Instrument Extension Specification](../instrument/README.md), which contains fields about the sensor and platform used to collect the data.